pygbe/pygbe/README.md

 ## How to contribute to PyGBe

-If you are interested in contribute to the `PyGBe` project go to the [Developer's Guide](http://barbagroup.github.io/pygbe/docs/contributing.html) and follow the instructions.
+If you are interested in contributing to the `PyGBe` project go to the [Developer's Guide](http://barbagroup.github.io/pygbe/docs/contributing.html) and follow the instructions.

 ## How to cite PyGBe